kirjavascript/Flex2/README.md

 When doing actions like deleting a mapping, Flex 2 will attempt to remove corresponding unused DPLCs.
 The raw editor allows you to modify the raw data for mappings and DPLCs without performing any of these optimisations.
 It can also be used to change the draw order by reordering mappings.

+## Animation Editor

+The animation editor has no keyboard shortcuts, and is entirely mouse driven.

+The loaded animation are displayed as a vertical list.
+Animation frames are displayed horizontally next to the animation settings.
+You may need to scroll the frame list to the right to see all the entries.

+Animations can be added via the "Add Animation" button at the bottom of the animation list.
+They can be removed by the "Remove" button in the settings pane.
+You can also set an animation's name (required for export), speed (in frames on-screen per animation frame) and loop settings.

+Animation frames themselves can be dragged around to be rearranged.
+To change the mapping a frame uses, change the number in the top-right of the frame.
+To remove a frame, click "Remove" in the bottom-right corner.
+To add a new frame, click the plus symbol at the end of the frame list.

 ## Palettes

 Palette input will be normalised to Megadrive colours.
 To change the order of palette lines, you can drag the numbers to different positions.